AdhamElkomey23/omarallamapp/fertilizer-standalone/README.md

 ## System Requirements

 - Windows 7/8/10/11
-- Python (automatically available on most Windows systems)
 - Any modern web browser (Chrome, Firefox, Edge, Safari)
+- No external software installation required

 ## Installation & Usage

-### Quick Start (Recommended)
+### Option 1: Zero-Dependency Portable Version (Recommended)

 1. **Extract all files** to any folder on your computer
+2. **Double-click `START-PORTABLE.html`**
+   - Opens directly in your browser
+   - No server setup required
+   - Completely self-contained

+### Option 2: Server-Based Version

-2. **Double-click `START-SILENT.vbs`** for silent startup
+1. **Double-click `START-SILENT.vbs`** for silent startup
-   - This starts the application without showing terminal windows
+   - Automatically detects and uses Node.js or Python
-   - Opens automatically in your default browser
+   - Opens in browser at http://localhost:8080

-### Alternative Start Methods
+   - Shows no terminal windows

+2. **Alternative: `START.bat`**
-- **`START.bat`** - Shows terminal window with status information
+   - Shows terminal window with status information
-- Both methods work identically, choose based on your preference
+   - Same functionality as silent version

 ## Features